Welcome to MatterOfStats

-The MAFL Website is a site mostly concerned with predicting and analysing the results of games of Australian Rules Football (usually referred to as AFL games), adopting an approach similar to that which Bill James pioneered in baseball through what's now known as 'sabermetrics'.
+The MatterOfStats Website (formerly known as MAFL) is a site mostly concerned with predicting and analysing the results of games of Australian Rules Football (usually referred to as AFL games), adopting an approach similar to that which Bill James pioneered in baseball through what's now known as 'sabermetrics'.

-You can read about the history of MAFL in the MAFL History and Archives section where you can also download copies of the newsletters from 2005 to 2008, which pre-date the move of MAFL to the digital form.
-There's also a fairly comprehensive FAQ on the site, called the MAFL Primer, which provides background and links to the huge number of blog entries on the site.
+You can read about the history in the History and Archives section where you can also download copies of the newsletters from 2005 to 2008, which pre-date the move of MAFL to the digital form.
+There's also a fairly comprehensive FAQ on the site, called the MoS Primer, which provides background and links to the huge number of blog entries on the site.

 All of the AFL-related content lives in one of four blog journals:

 - the Wagers & Tips blog, which carries all the week-to-week information about the teams I'm tipping and backing to win.
 This blog is mostly active during the AFL season proper, which runs from late March to late September, though I will made the occasional posting to this blog outside that window.
-If you're new to the site, the post entitled 2012: Understanding the Tipsters, Margin Predictors and Fund Algorithms might be helpful as it provides a comprehensive overview of the information that you'll find each week in this blog.
-(There's a 2013 update here, which covers more-recent amendments.)
+If you're new to the site, this post written at the start of the 2015 season might be helpful as it provides a comprehensive overview of the information that you'll find each week in this blog.
+In addition, this blog, also from the start of 2015, talks to some of the technical specifics and should serve as a gateway to other background content.

 - the Team Dashboards blog, which will provide access to the most recent version of the one-page team dashboards I produce